Directed by: Jose Padilha || Produced by: Jose Padilha, Marcos Prado

 Running Time: 120 minutes

-If you think you like hardcore, brutal crime-thrillers, and you haven’t seen Jose Padilha’s magnum opus drama about Brazilian military police units in Rio de Janeiro, then you ain’t seen nothing yet.
-The success of one of Brazil’s greatest films helped popularize the country’s now recognizable “aestheticization of hunger” style, along with the likeminded City of God (2002), descended from the former Portugese colony’s Cinema Novo movement of the ’60’s and ’70’s.
+If you think you like hardcore, brutal crime-thrillers, and you haven’t seen Jose Padilha’s magnum opus drama about Brazilian paramilitary law enforcement units in Rio de Janeiro, then you ain’t seen nothing yet.
+The success of one of Brazil’s greatest films helped popularize the country’s now recognizable “aestheticization of hunger” style, along with the likeminded City of God (2002), descended from the former Portugese colony’s Cinema Novo movement of the 1960s and 1970s.
 Elite Squad’s popular (yet inferior) sequel would go on to be Brazil’s most commercially successful film of all time, outcompeting James Cameron’s blockbuster behemoth Avatar (2009) in its native country.
 This, however, is where it all started.

 As far as characterizations are concerned, Moura is the standout as the charismatic, badass BOPE captain who dominates the mean streets of Rio.
 While the majority of his time is spent breaking criminals with everything from guns to lead pipes to plastic bags to his bare hands, the film also portrays his nervous breakdown as he coordinates his dangerous, stressful job with a wife and a baby on the way.
-He despises the corruption that exists at every level of the police force, which affects the actions of his BOPE squad and puts him and his men’s lives in danger.
-His psyche is torn as he comprehends being a father while a mother tearfully asks him if her son (a lookout for a drug gang that BOPE busted and Nascimento personally beat) was killed by thugs for cooperating with the police.
-Nascimento refrains from admitting that failed lookouts are always killed by their gang bosses.
 Moura’s character is both the unapologetic celebration of and also brooding condemnation of toxic masculinity.